-1. Introduction 2

-2. What is this Privacy Notice about?
-2

-3. Who we are 2

-4. Types of information we use 2

-5. What we use your personal data and special category personal for 3

-6. Identity and Contact details of the Data Controller and Data Protection Officer 3

-7. Organisations we share your personal information with 3

-а Direct Medical Care and Administration 5

-b Other primary care services delivered for the purposes of direct care 15

-С Statutory Disclosures of Information 20

-d Processing for the Purposes of Commissioning, Planning, Research and Risk Stra tification 33

-е 2.
-Data Sharing Databases 42

-f.
-Data Processors 50

-8. The Information Commissioner 76

-9. What is EMIS Systems Local Record Sharing?
-76

-10. What do we use anonymised data for?
-76

-11. Details of data linkage with other datasets 77

-12. What safeguards are in place to ensure data that identifies me is secure?
-77

-13. What are your rights?
-77

-14.

-15. What is the right to know?
-78

-g .
-What sort of information can I request?
-78

-h n.
-How do I make a request for information?
-79

-16. How the NHS and care services use your information

-17. Rights to object ("opt-outs") 81

-18. Glossary of Terms 90
+1. I Introduction2 2. , What is this Privacy Notice about?2 3. , Who we are2 4. - Types of information we use 5. , What we use your personal data and special category personal for 6.
+I Identity and Contact details of the Data Controller and Data Protection Officer 7.
+(Organisations we share your personal information with3 ā a .
+Direct Medical Care and Administration5 k).
+Other primary care services delivered for the purposes of direct care C 2.
+Statutory Disclosures of Information24 C ł.
+Processing for the Purposes of Commissioning, Planning, Research and Risk Stratification 37 e 2.
+Data Sharing Databases46 f Data Processors 8. - The Information Commissioner83 9. , What is EMIS Systems Local Record Sharing?83 10. , What do we use anonymised data for?83 11. ١ Details of data linkage with other datasets84 12. , What safeguards are in place to ensure data that identifies me is secure?
+13. , What are your rights?
+14. (Gaining access to the data we hold about you85 15. , What is the right to know? Ę g.
+What sort of information can I request?85 ł ۱.
+How do I make a request for information?86 16.
+I How the NHS and care services use your information 17. ١ Rights to object ("opt-outs") 18.
+(Glossary of Terms